syncfusion-content/ej2-angular-docs/ej2-angular/sidebar/how-to/open-and-close-the-sidebar.md

 domainurl: ##DomainURL##
 ---

-# Open and close the sidebar in Angular Sidebar component
+# Open and close the sidebar in Angular Component

 Opening and closing the Sidebar can be achieved with built-in public methods.